6 Financial Planning Tips for New Parents

 2. Increase your emergency fund

 Having a child raises the stakes for "rainy day" planning.
-You'll want to be sure you can keep your household running smoothly in the event of job loss, illness, or a large unexpected expense.
-As a rule of thumb, most financial experts recommend keeping three to six months' worth of essential living expenses readily available for emergencies.
-This money doesn't have to be in a single account, but can be spread between interest-bearing checking or money market accounts, certificates of deposit, short-term U.S. Treasuries, or other relatively conservative, liquid investments.
+You'll want to be sure you can keep your household running smoothly in the event of job loss, illness, or a large, unexpected expense with an emergency fund.
+We recommend keeping at least three to six months' worth of essential living expenses readily available for emergencies.
+This money doesn't have to be in a single account but can be spread between interest-bearing checking or money market accounts, certificates of deposit, short-term U.S. Treasuries, or other relatively stable, liquid investments.

 3. Take advantage of tax breaks

 For many working parents, childcare can be as expensive as a second car payment or mortgage.
 Tax breaks can help—at least a little bit.
-In 2023, if you meet certain criteria, the Child and Dependent Care Credit can cover up to 35% of eligible expenses, depending on your income.
+In 2024, if you meet certain criteria, the Child and Dependent Care Credit can cover up to 35% of eligible expenses—$3,000 for one child or $6,000 for two or more—depending on your income.
 However, the maximum credit is $1,050 for one child and $2,100 for two.1

 You can use the dependent care FSA to pay for eligible pre-K childcare expenses tax-free, including nursery school, preschool, or similar programs below the level of kindergarten.
 Expenses to attend kindergarten or a higher grade aren't eligible FSA expenses, but expenses for before- or after-school care of a child in kindergarten or a higher grade up to age 13 are eligible.
 The care provider just can't be your spouse or another dependent child.